Victoria Memorial, India - Things to Do in Victoria Memorial

 Top Things to Do in Victoria Memorial

-Booking Tip: Entry tickets cost ₹30 for Indians and ₹200 for foreigners, with an additional ₹20 for camera usage.
-Visit early morning (10 AM opening) or late afternoon to avoid crowds and harsh sunlight for photography.
-Audio guides are available for ₹100 and highly recommended.
+Booking Tip: Entry costs ₹30 for Indians and ₹500 for foreigners, with camera fees additional.
+Visit early morning (10 AM opening) or late afternoon to avoid crowds.
+Audio guides are available for ₹100 and highly recommended for historical context.

 Stroll Through Memorial Gardens